Local h-, p-, and k-Refinement Strategies for the Isogeometric Shifted Boundary Method Using THB-Splines: Methodology

-Since the optimal convergence rate for an IGA scheme is $o(h^{p+1})$, and the projection distance $\|\mathbf{d}\|$ scales with $h$ under mesh refinement, the SBM imposition of Dirichlet boundary conditions preserves this optimal rate.
-Hence, using THB‐splines in this case is not expected to yield a significant accuracy improvement.
+Therefore, the SBM imposition of Dirichlet boundary conditions preserves the optimal convergence rate.
+Consequently, employing locally refined THB-splines in this setting is not expected to provide a substantial accuracy improvement.

-For Neumann boundary conditions, standard B‐spline bases of degree $p$ have only $p-1$ nonzero derivatives of the gradient, so the largest admissible shift order is $m = p - 1$.
-Given the imposed flux $t_n$ on $\Gamma$, the shifted approximation becomes
+For Neumann conditions, the maximal admissible shift order in the discrete expansion is $m = p-1$.
+Given the prescribed flux $t_N$ on $\Gamma$, we obtain